-The National Garden Clubs, Inc., is at 4401 Magnolia Avenue, St. Louis, MO 63110; (314) 776-7574.
-There are 50 State Garden Clubs and the National Capital Area Club and hundreds of member garden clubs.
-In this area, the state level clubs are: Virginia Federation of Garden Clubs, headquarters is at Lewis Ginter Botanical Garden, 1800 Lakeside Avenue, Richmond, VA 23228; (804) 262-9887.
-Federated Garden Clubs of Maryland, Inc., is at 4915 Greenspring Avenue, Baltimore, MD 21209; (410) 396-4842.
-National Capital Area Garden Clubs is at the Arbor House, U.S. National Arboretum, 3501 New York Avenue, NE, Washington, DC 20002; (202) 399-5958.
-Contact them for a local unit near you.
+The National Garden Clubs, Inc., has 50 state garden clubs that are further broken down into regional clubs and local clubs.
+The National Garden Clubs is headquartered at 4401 Magnolia Avenue, St. Louis, MO.
+In this area, the state level clubs are: Virginia Federation of Garden Clubs, headquartered at Lewis Ginter Botanical Garden, 1800 Lakeside Avenue, Richmond, VA; and Federated Garden Clubs of Maryland, Inc., at 4915 Greenspring Avenue, Baltimore, MD.
+The local regional unit is the National Capital Area Garden Clubs.
+Within the National Capital Area Garden Clubs are many “neighborhood” clubs with differing meeting times so it is best to contact them for a local unit near you.

-Produced by Peggy Riccio and pegplant.com; copyright Peggy Riccio and pegplant.com, updated September 3, 2018
+Produced by Peggy Riccio and pegplant.com; copyright Peggy Riccio and pegplant.com, updated May 23, 2021.